NHS Test and Trace - support payment

 If you are unable to complete an application online or you are unable to provide the required evidence alongside your online application, call 0300 303 8670 for additional support.

 As part of the application process you will be asked to give us permission to share your data as we need , check the NHS Test and Trace system to confirm that you have been asked to self-isolate.
 We may we may need to check any data you provide us against other information that we hold about you, for example any awards of Housing Benefit or Council Tax Support.
 We may also receive information from other parties or organisations, or share your data with them to check the accuracy of records.
 This includes NHS Test and Trace (CTAS) and the Department for Work and Pensions (DWP).
+We will also contact your child or young person's place of education or childcare to validate their details.
 This will enable us to prevent or detect crime, or to protect public funds in other ways where the law allows.

 We will also need to provide information to HMRC about any payments we make, as we understand that, where applicable, the payments are subject to tax and National Insurance Contributions.
 If you are self-employed, you need to declare the payment on your self-assessment tax return.